Mohammedan SC (Kolkata): Considerable period of success (1947–1980)

+After the partition in 1947, the club lost many of its elite patrons, members as well as players, who chose to move to newly formed Islamic state of Pakistan, and soon there was a struggle to run which became evident with the club's performance in major tournaments.
+Yet, few players returned to continue playing for Mohammedan as foreign nationals.
+Nevertheless, they became the first Indian club to win Calcutta League post independence.

 Mohammedan continued to bring in numerous football talents from the neighboring country, including Pakistani international Masood Fakhri, who joined the club in 1955.
 After 8 years of title drought, Mohammedan went on to win the Rover's Cup for the second time in 1956 by beating the defending champions Mohun Bagan 3–1 in the final.
 The Rover's Cup win paved the way to regain Mohammedan's lost dominance over football in India and bagged the League-Shield double of CFL and IFA Shield next year.
-In the league, Mohammedan surpassed East Bengal by a point and defeated Railways 3–0 in the Shield final.
+In the league, Mohammedan surpassed East Bengal by a point, they achieved the league title on 10 August 1957, after a drought of nine years since they last won the league in 1948.
+The game would be played against Wari Club, with Mohammedan winning the match 4–0, with Abid Ghazi scoring a brace, and Salahuddin and Umer netting in a goal each respectively.
+The team also defeated Railways 3–0 in the Shield final.